Geolindrag/Tshock-SitemAtHome/README.md

 # Tshock-SitemAtHome
-# CURRENTLY THIS IS ONLY SUPPORTED BY TShock v5.1.3.0 , NEW BINARIES/FRAMEWORK UPDATE WILL BE DONE IN A FEW DAYS
-A Tshock Plugin that mimics the /Sitem function from the Dark Gaming Terraria server
+A Tshock Plugin that mimics the /Sitem function from the Dark Gaming Terraria server Updated for TShock 6.1.0.0

-It allows you to create weapons with custom properties , These are not persistent thru savin **NOTE : The command may work successfully ,but the newly spawneed weapon may break and spawn unmodified, Try standing in the floor or just running the cmd again, So prefferably CTRL+C your command before sending it**
+It allows you to create weapons with custom properties , These are not persistent thru saving

 ## Usage
 /sitem \"WEAPON NAME\" -Parameter Value -Parameter Value ...